ember-cli/ember-exam/README.md

 $ ember exam --wmmf
 ```

 The `--write-module-metadata-file`, `wmmf` as an alias, allows you to generate a module metadata file after a test run.
-The module metadata file provides information about the test modules executed.
+The file provides metadata about the test modules executed.

 It creates a json file, `module-metadata-<timestamp>.json`, which contains an array of elements representing metadata of modules executed by sorted by ascending order:
 ```json